 I remember this excitement from my early writing days: first, getting a story accepted for publication, and then seeing how good my stories looked once they were posted online or published in print - complete with color photographs.
 When I got a check in the mail, it was a three-part buzz.

 Every writer enjoys collecting bylines.
 That’s what we do.
-But if your sole purpose is to collect bylines to build credibility quickly, despite the meager pay, you will eventually shift your focus to more prestigious and higher paying print magazines.
+But if your travel writing goals include collecting bylines to build credibility quickly, despite the meager pay, it's likely you will eventually shift your focus to more prestigious and higher paying print magazines.